daggerok/liquibase-r2dbc-spring-boot-starter/README.md

 package my.company

 /**
- * This `@WithLiquibaseR2DBC` annotation by default shoild ask `WithLiquibaseR2dbcListener` to pick
+ * This `@WithLiquibaseR2DBC` annotation by default should ask `WithLiquibaseR2dbcListener`
- * class and methods related migrations if they are exists:
+ * to pick and execute class and methods related migrations if they are exists:
  *
  * - classpath:/my/company/UsersRepositoryTests.xml
  * - classpath:/my/company/UsersRepositoryTests.shouldTestUsers.xml